Nathan Johnson (musician): Directing

 Along with composing for film, Johnson has directed a number of music videos.
 In 2015, he created the much-lauded video for Son Lux's "Change Is Everything", which won the award for Best Alternative Video - Budget at the UK Music Video Awards, and was an official selection at numerous festivals, including SXSW.
 The stop-motion video was created using 200 push pins and 500 feet of rubberized thread.
 It took a month to make, and combines stop-motion techniques with projected rotoscopes.
 NPR premiered the clip, calling it "mind blowing", The A.V.
 Club called it "powerfully hypnotic", and it was subsequently featured at the 2016 TED conference.
 NPR also released a making-of video that details the arduous process.

 Later that year, he directed Tatiana Maslany and Noah Segan in the official video for You Don't Know Me.
 The video explores themes of ritual as seen in domestic relationships and religion.
 As The A.V.
 Club noted, it "finds Maslany trapped in the numbing routines of a modern relationship with a partner (Noah Segan) oblivious to her empty feeling.
 Soon, we’re cutting to a mysterious facility where Maslany holds sway over obedient followers—but, oddly, these rituals soon start to look just as hollow and meaningless as the ones she’s stuck with at home."

 In 2016, Johnson worked with Jess Wolfe and Holly Laessig of the popular indie pop band Lucius to direct their music video for "Gone Insane".
 This video was created using an intervalometer and over 3,000 still photographs.
 Johnson enlisted special effects makeup artist Jim Ojala to create a series of prosthetics which would be used to create the effect of Wolfe's face stretching like silly putty.
 The video received notable mainstream recognition, with Rolling Stone describing the effects as "strange [and] striking" and the Village Voice calling them "exceptional".

 For the release of Son Lux's Brighter Wounds album, Johnson re-teamed with Tatiana Maslany and Tom Cullen to direct a 10 minute short film that uses the ancient story of Abraham and Isaac as an unsettling exploration into dogma and doubt.
 The video features cinematography by Steve Yedlin and was nominated for Best Music Video and Best Cinematography in a Music Video at the prestigious Camerimage festival.

-For the release of Son Lux's Brighter Wounds album, Johnson re-teamed with Tatiana Maslany and Tom Cullen to direct a 10 minute short film that uses the ancient story of Abraham and Isaac as an unsettling exploration into dogma and doubt.
-The video features cinematography by Steve Yedlin and was nominated for Best Music Video and Best Cinematography in a Music Video at the prestigious Camerimage festival.